DerrickLamers/cncjswiki/Installation.md

 Check out [Git Installation](https://github.com/cheton/cnc.js#git-installation) and [Docker Image Installation (x64 only)](https://github.com/cheton/cnc.js#docker-image-installation-x64-only) for other installation methods.

 ### Upgrade
-Run `npm update -g cncjs` to upgrade to a newer version.
-To determine the version, use `cnc -V`.
+Run `npm install -g cncjs@latest` to install the latest version.
+To determine the version, use cnc -V.

 ### Usage
 Run `cnc` or `~/.npm/bin/cnc` to start the server, and visit `http://yourhostname:8000/` to view the web interface: